Introduction to PostgreSQL drop foreign key

 Explanation:

 - In the above example, we use a drop table if it exists.
-In this example, we try to drop a details table that contains foreign key constraints, and it gives the reference to the sample table.
+In this example, we try to drop a details table containing foreign key constraints, and it references the sample table.

 - Illustrate the end result of the above declaration by using the following snapshot.